alliance-genome/agr_curation/README.md

    git push origin release/vx.y.z
    ```
 5. Create a pull request to merge this release branch in production
-6. After PR approval and merge, do the necessary [deployment steps](#deploying-to-beta-or-production)
+6. After PR approval and merge, do the necessary [additional deployment steps](#additional-deployment-steps)
    to deploy this code successfully to the production environment.
 7. After release creation and deployment, the production branch must be merged back to beta,
    in order to make the release tag reachable from beta (and report the correct version number through `git describe --tags`).